- botanical name: Rosmarinus officinalis

 - deer and rabbit resistant, repels carrot flies outdoors and moths indoors

-<*Please note: our 2014 shipping season for organic plants is over.
-We accept plant orders at any time of the year, however, and if you prefer to place an order outside our regular shipping months of April-May, ordering is still easy.
+<*Please note: We accept plant orders at any time of the year and if you prefer to place an order outside our regular shipping months of April-May, ordering is still easy.
 “Why we only ship in April and May.”

 Due to the nature of shipping live plants, when you place an order, we will simply hold your order and ship it at the proper time for your zone, when weather permits in April 2015.
 Seed packets are shipped year round through USPS.